This post is an intro to essential Minmatar lore for people who want to play Minmatar characters or just to know more about their chosen faction.

 Some slaves will have an idea of their bloodline when they are freed, because at least in some places the Amarr maintain those lines (eg slaves are sold as “pure Sebiestor”, or “mix of Krusual and Brutor”, or “mongrel”).
 We have to assume at least some, possibly most, would not have this information, though, or be of a very mixed line.
 A process where refugees learn about the ways of the tribes, with the help of a refugee center or on their own, and then choose which one to apply to is often assumed by players of former slaves; some assume a process where a tribe is simply assigned to you.
 Genetic testing could help in choosing but would in practice be unlikely to reveal conclusive information on everyone (due to mixed lines and how genetic markers actually work).
 Who exactly decides who gets to enter which tribe and on what basis, is quite unspecified.
 Given the size and resources of the Republic, the number of refugees, and differences in tribal and regional customs, it is possibly unlikely the process would be similar for every port of entry and every refugee center, so interpretations can easily co-exist.

 It is also generally assumed in play that one can be adopted or married into a family/clan, and that genetics play less of a role in that than skill, mindset and a goodness of fit.
-Most people would probably wish for this to happen, as who your clan is determines a lot about your basic position and possibilities in the Minmatar society, and “clanless rabble” can be looked down at.
+Source mentions that traditional clans rarely marry outsiders of the tribe - implying that some people do.
+Most people would probably wish to join a clan, one way or another, as who your clan is determines a lot about your basic position and possibilities in the Minmatar society, and “clanless rabble” can be looked down at.
 Clans also have varying status, some seen as “more traditional” and “more established” than others, and having differing positions of power and status locally.

 How this seems to work is that you are a member of a clan if you belong to a family that the clan says is part of it, and you are a member of a tribe if that tribe says your clan is a part of it, and that clans have varying customs about who they accept.
 Outsiders can have opinions, and those opinions can of course affect how willing they are to work with that clan/tribe and via that the status of the clan, but they cannot not interfere in the legal process as such.
 Adoption and/or marriage are also how foreigners have become members of the tribes, though it is quite rare for traditional clans to accept members in marriage from outside of the tribe [ES].